 - Preheat oven to 350F.

 - Add the Oreos to your food processor and pulse until broken into small pieces.
 Pour in melted butter while pulsing processor.
 Remove blades and use a spatula to mix butter in completely.
-See post above for instructions on making this without a processor or stand mixer.
+If the crumbs do not hold together when squeezed, mix in an additional tablespoon of melted butter at a time until they do.
+(See Pro Tips for instructions on making this without a processor or stand mixer.)

 - Transfer mixture to your springform pan and spread our with a spatula so the crumbs are evenly distributed on the bottom and toward the side as well.
 Press into a flat layer using a tall glass and really try to compact the side to it keeps it's shape after cutting.
 Bake for about 10 minutes at 350, or until fragrant.
 Remove from oven, set aside.